Agent Integration

 $ ig setup

-Claude Code → Adds Bash(ig *) permission + Search Tools to CLAUDE.md
+Claude Code → PreToolUse hook + settings.json patch + Bash(ig *) permission + CLAUDE.md block

-Idempotent and non-destructive: running ig setup multiple times is safe — it will never overwrite existing config, only append what is missing.
-It is also called automatically by install.sh after the binary is installed.
+Idempotent and non-destructive: running ig setup multiple times is safe — it never overwrites existing config, only writes the managed block and what is missing.
+It is also called automatically by install.sh after the binary is installed, and by ig update (as ig setup --quiet) so the config stays aligned with the current binary.

 Agent-Optimized Commands